 When students are not going to be in school, parents must notify the school's office before 9:00 AM (712-542-4510 or 712-542-2132).
+Please help us by making this phone call so there will be no misunderstanding as to the type of absence the student has.
+When parents call the school to report absences, the school is assured that the child is safe.
 The school administrative assistants will call if notification is not received.